OpenDrupal/archived-opendrupal-drupal-fundamentals/set-up/opendrupal_drupal_fundamentals/themes/fortytwo/STARTERKIT/README.md

   For example, rename the `foo/STARTERKIT.info.yml` file to `foo/foo.info.yml`.
 Edit the foo.info.yml file and change `"name = Forty Two Sub-theme Starter Kit"`.
 Do the same with the description property.
+  Make sure you also rename the libraries section `STARTERKIT/main` to `foo/main` in the .info.yml file.

   Also rename the STARTERKIT.libraries.yml and the STARTERKIT.theme files.
 For example rename the `foo/STARTERKIT.libraries.yml` file to `foo/foo.libraries.yml` and the `foo/STARTERKIT.theme` file to `foo/foo.theme`.
 Replace any occurences of STARTERKIT in any of these files.

+  The main javascript file needs to be renamed in order to work.
+A reference to that file can be found in the subtheme's `.info.yml` file, and the file itself is located in the folder `static/js`.
+Rename the file to whatever you want and change the reference to that file in the `.info.yml` file.
+Best practice is to name it like the theme's machine name.
+Also rename the behavior in the `STARTERKIT.js` file to reflect your theme's name.

   Do not forget to rename the file in the config folder as well.